pradeep8499/happycoding/README.md

 ./gradlew build buildDocker

-Run the new image in a Docker container:
+Run the new image in a docker container:

 docker run -p 8080:8080 -t target/elasticsearchdemo